Lemirq/janus-ai/README.md

 ## Additional Features

 **Audience profiling**
 Allows the user to describe their audience, including factors like demographics, professional relations, interests, goals, and context.
-Mercury then analyzes this audience profile and adds key points to the Persuasion Objective.
+Janus then analyzes this audience profile and adds key points to the Persuasion Objective.
 For example, certain kinds of appeals to authority, ethics, honour, etc. may be more effective in certain contexts and with specific audiences.
-By adding these guidelines to the PO, Mercury could improve targeting and efficacy.
+By adding these guidelines to the PO, Janus could improve targeting and efficacy.

 **Objective analytics**
 Tracks proximity to objective throughout use, and provides feedback after a session, including a graph of objective proximity.
 If the user came close to a goal but didn’t reach it, this should identify the key moment that led to failure, and vice versa.